-Alignment with the Institutional Strategic Plan - For the Public Good OBJECTIVE - Build a diverse, inclusive community of exceptional undergraduate and graduate students from Edmonton, Alberta, Canada, and the world.
-Strategy: Optimize our international recruiting strategies to attract wellqualified international students from regions of strategic importance, and enhance services and programs to ensure their academic success and integration into the activities of the university.
+Alignment with Guiding Alignment with the Institutional Strategic Plan - For the Public Good Documents OBJECTIVE - Build a diverse, inclusive community of exceptional undergraduate and graduate students from Edmonton, Alberta, Canada, and the world.
+Strategy: Optimize our international recruiting strategies to attract well- qualified international students from regions of strategic importance, and enhance services and programs to ensure their academic success and integration into the activities of the university.